farhan3/java-clicker-quiz/README.md

-# Java Client Server (JCS)
+# JClickerQuiz
-A simple Client/Server Java application.
+A simple clicker application.

+Created for Computer Networks Protocols and Applications (EECS3214) course.